 Through its activities, the University of Rijeka makes a significant contribution to the protection and sustainable use of oceans, seas, and marine resources.
 As a result of the KLIMOD project, as part of the scheme for strengthening applied research for adaptation measures to climate change, which conducts applied scientific research and develops a computer model for effective modeling of the flow and spread of pollution in open watercourses and the coastal sea area, with the reception of river estuaries, torrential estuaries and industrial and sewage discharges into the coastal sea area, with the simultaneous development of a prediction model of microbiological pollution based on artificial intelligence models and the integration of the model of the spread of microplastic pollution into the overall model.
 The computer model is adapted to the supercomputer environment, which enables high-resolution simulations to be carried out to implement measures to mitigate the consequences of climate change in priority vulnerable and transversal areas, as one of the results, the publications of the project team should be highlighted.

-The project “Port IoT for Environmental Leverage (PIXEL)” deals with the development of an environmental index that evaluates the environmental performance of port areas, which is based on the measurement and display of results through sensors in real-time.
-The EUROBATH project (Towards the New European Union Bathing Water Directive) aims to preserve, protect and improve the quality of the environment and protect human health.
+The project entitled “EUROBATH- Towards the New European Union Bathing Water Directive” has for the purpose of preserving, protecting and improving the quality of the environment and protecting human health.
 The main goal of this project is to provide basic guidelines for the revision of the existing Croatian national regulation on the management of the quality of coastal waters for bathing.
 This will be achieved by using the results of research conducted within the framework of this project and current scientific knowledge.
 The new regulation will provide a better framework for the management of coastal bathing waters and ensure better protection of human health and the environment.
 The results of the project could be applied to other countries and regions with similar ecological conditions, such as Mediterranean countries.
-The Faculty of Medicine also participates in the project “The establishment of a method for isolation RNA viruses in municipal wastewater for future modeling method of surveillance of SARS-CoV-2 virus in population”, which deals with the isolation of RNA viruses in municipal wastewater for the purpose future modeling of the SARS-CoV-2 virus surveillance method in the population.

-During 2021, the Faculty of Civil Engineering participated in the implementation of scientific projects that are closely related to the preservation of the aquatic world: Management of karst coastal aquifers threatened by climate change(UKV), Computer model of flow, flooding, and spread of pollution in rivers and coastal sea areas (KLIMOD), Assessments of the impact of climate change on the hydrological stability of protected lake systems in the karst area of Croatia, Vulnerability of Kvarner coasts in relation to climate change and sea level rise, and Impact of open fires on soil and water quality.
+At the Faculty of Civil Engineering in Rijeka during 2022, was carried out several scientific projects that are closely related to the goal of preserving the aquatic world: Management of karst coastal aquifers threatened by climate change (UKV); Computer model of flow, flooding and spread of pollution in rivers and coastal sea areas (KLIMOD); Assessments of the impact of climate change on the hydrological stability of protected lake systems in the karst area of Croatia and Vulnerability of the Kvarner coast in relation to climate change and sea level rise.

 SDG15: LIFE ON LAND